fratajcz/speos/docs/source/getting_started.rst

 Installation
 ------------

-Installing Speos in your machine is straight-forward and can be accomplished within 15 minutes given a familiarity with python package manager tools like :obj:`pip` and :obj:`conda`.
+Installing Speos on your machine is straight-forward and can be accomplished within 15 minutes given a familiarity with python package manager tools like :obj:`pip` and :obj:`conda`.

 .. note::

-    These installation instructions have been tested under Ubuntu 20.04 and Rocky Linux 8.7.
-Other operating systems (i.e. MacOS, Windows) might require different package versions, especially for PyTorch and PyTorch Geometric.
+    These installation instructions have been tested under MacOS 11.6, Ubuntu 20.04 and Rocky Linux 8.7.
+Other operating systems (i.e. Windows) might require different package versions, especially for PyTorch and PyTorch Geometric.

 To Install Speos on your machine, first clone it with its submodules from github: